SpandanSP/VisitPAss/README.md

 # VisitPass
-Visitor's Pass Generator / Keeping track of all Visitors.
+Visitor's Pass is a web based app which Keeps track of all visitors as well as security guard log's.

 # Technology Used